borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 *“Governments mostly abuse money and have stop its improvement, also Monetary policy has done only harm.
 We can’t take it violently out of the hands of government. **All we can do is by some sly, roundabout way introduce something they can’t stop.”***
 Further more Nobel prize-winning economist Milton Friedman in 1999 has [**stated**](https://www.youtube.com/watch?v=j2mdYX1nF_Y&t=198s){:target="_blank"}:
 *“Internet is going to be one of the major forces for reducing the role of government.
 The one thing that’s missing, that will soon be developed, is the **reliable e-cache.”***
+Let's also mention David Chaum, well-known cryptographer, who said: “*[Privacy in messaging and payments](https://decrypt.co/95109/david-chaum-from-inventing-digital-cash-to-pioneering-digital-privacy){:target="_blank"}, and the like, is so **fundamental to democracy***.”

 Bitcoin **protocol** is simply the first functional implementation of this concept (courtesy of Cypherpunks).
 Non-Inflationary sound money that is internet native, digital, neutral (agnostic to politics) as bottom up emerging phenomenon.